Gasification process

 gasification process

-Gasifying coal involves dismantling its molecular structure (by combustion) and reassembling the resulting hydrogen and carbon as methane gas (methanation), which is then sent to a pipeline.
+Gasifying coal involves dismantling its molecular structure in the gasification reactors and reassembling the resulting hydrogen and carbon as methane gas (methanation), which is then sent to a pipeline.
 The heart of the Synfuels Plant is its 14 gasifiers.
 These gasifiers are cylindrical pressure vessels, 40 feet high with an inside diameter of 13 feet.

 • Each day 18,000 tons of lignite are fed into the top of the gasifiers.

-• Steam and oxygen are injected into the bottom of the coal beds causing intense combustion: 2,200 degrees Fahrenheit.
+• Steam and oxygen are injected into the bottom of the coal beds causing intense heat: 2,200 degrees Fahrenheit.

 • The hot gases break down the molecular bonds of coal and steam, releasing compounds of carbon, hydrogen, sulfur, nitrogen and other substances to form a raw gas that exits the gasifiers.